17-year-old charged with murder of three little girls appears in court

 A white prison van arrived at Liverpool Magistrates' Court at around 9.30am on Thursday, followed by a large escort of police vehicles.
 Proceedings began shortly after 10.00am, with District Judge James Hatton telling the court he would firstly deal with representations regarding reporting restrictions.

-Shortly after 10.25am, the defendant was brought into the dock and the charges were put to him including the murders of Elsie Dot, Bebe and Alice, the attempted murders of eight children, who cannot be named, as well as the attempted murder of two adults, Leanne Lucas and John Hayes, and the possession of a bladed article.
+Shortly after 10.25am, the defendant was brought into the dock and the charges were put to him including the murders of Elsie Dot, Bebe and Alice, the attempted murders of eight children, who cannot be named, as well as the attempted murder of two adults and the possession of a bladed article.

 Due to the three counts of murder, District Judge James Hatton said he would be sending the case to Liverpool Crown Court, where the defendant will appear later today.
 He has now been remanded to youth detention.